How to Interpolate Missing Data in Excel (4 Ways)

 choosing growth in the type option

-• After clicking OK, you will see that both cells D9 and D7 now have the missing value.
+• The cells D9 and D7 now have the missing value.

 missing data calculation using the growth trend

-I am using another dataset with two columns, Named Month and Sales Quantity, with range B4:C13 like the following image.
-I am considering 10 as the total weight (Wt) and distributing the Wt among the previous month in such a way that recent data gets more weight.
-As you can see, I have data only for January, February, and March.
+We have another sample dataset with two columns, Named Month and Sales Quantity, with range B4:C13 like the following image.
+We are considering 10 as the total weight (Wt) and distributing the Wt among the previous month in such a way that recent data gets more weight.
+We have data only for January, February, and March.
 We will interpolate the Sales Quantity for the rest of the months.

 Dataset to implementing moving average to interpolate missing data